By Caribbean specialist Francesca

 The Atlantis was one of the first hotels to go up on the rocky east coast of Barbados, welcoming guests from the late 19th century.
 Built next to the east coast railway, it has since been carefully restored, and incorporates many buildings from the now-disused station.
 I took a leisurely walk along the old tracks, which have been converted into a promenade hugging the coast.

-There are more manicured beaches elsewhere on the island but, if you’re looking for somewhere secluded, well away from the hum of a jet-ski or the touting of a T-shirt seller, this is the place.
-I tackled the short — but relatively steep — walk uphill to the nearby Andromeda Botanic Gardens, which is twinned with the Royal Horticultural Society.
-Run by a local botanist, the gardens are occasionally closed when he fancies a nap.
+There are more manicured beaches elsewhere on the island but, if you’re looking for somewhere secluded, well away from the hum of a jet-ski or the cries of a T-shirt seller, this is the place.
+I tackled the short — but relatively steep — walk uphill to the nearby Andromeda Botanic Gardens, which is paired with the Royal Horticultural Society.
+Run by a local botanist, the gardens are occasionally closed when he wants a nap.

 Relax in a local family-run hotel